Sydney Swans: Dark times: 1988–1994

-At the end of 1988 the VFL re-tendered the Swans license and a group of financial backers including Mike Willesee, Basil Sellers, Peter Weinert and Craig Kimberley purchased the licence and bankrolled the club.
+At the end of 1988 the VFL re-tendered the Swans licence and a group of financial backers including Mike Willesee, Basil Sellers, Peter Weinert and Craig Kimberley, purchased the licence and bankrolled the club.

 Morale at the side plummeted as players were asked to take pay cuts.
-Legendary coach Tom Hafey was sacked by the club in 1988 after a player-led rebellion at his tough training methods (unusual in the semi-professional days of that era).
+Coach Tom Hafey was sacked by the club in 1988 after a player-led rebellion at his tough training methods (unusual in the semi-professional days of that era).
+The Willesee consortia appointed Col Kinnear as the new coach.

 Capper was sold to the Brisbane Bears for AUD$400,000 in a desperate attempt to improve the club's finances.
 Instead, it only led to disastrous on-field performances.
 Instead of a 100-goal-a-season forward, Sydney's goalkicking was led by Bernard Toohey (usually a defender) with 29 in 1989, then Jim West with 34 in 1990.
 Players left the club in droves, including Brownlow Medalist Greg Williams, Bernard Toohey and Barry Mitchell.
 The careers of stars such as Dennis Carroll, David Bolton, Ian Roberts, Tony Morwood and David Murphy wound down, while promising young players like Jamie Lawson, Robert Teal and Paul Bryce had their careers cut short by injury.

 Attendances consistently dropped below 10,000 when the team performed poorly between 1990 and 1994.
+Kinnear in 1990 urged his players rally to support the club's loyal fans and stem their mass exodus however he was ultimately stood down in August 1991.
 The nadir came with three consecutive wooden spoons in 1992, 1993 and 1994.